-Up to one quarter of the population has a migraine headache at some time in their life and about 10 percent have them regularly.
-A headache is defined as a pain in the head or upper neck.
+Up to one-quarter of the population has a migraine headache at some time, and about 10 percent have it regularly.
+A headache is defined as pain in the head or upper neck.
 It is one of the most common locations of pain in the body and, like chest pain or dizziness, has many causes.

 The most common headaches are likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
 These are called tension headaches.
 They are often related to stress, depression, or anxiety.

 Migraine headaches are severe headaches that usually occur with other symptoms such as visual disturbances or nausea.
 The pain may be described as throbbing, pounding, or pulsating.
 It tends to begin on one side of your head, although it may spread to both sides.

 The classic migraine begins with a warming “aura” – flashing lights in one eye, blurring, blind spots, distortion of vision, and tingling of the arms or face.
 After about 30-60 minutes, the headache begins, usually on one side but sometimes all over.
 It is a pounding, excruciating pain which usually lasts for four to six hours.